conplementAG/cops-controller/README.md

 Hints on development:
  - When running inside Kubernetes, follow both metacontroller and this container logs.
 Metacontroller logs can be reached via `kubectl logs metacontroller-0 -n metacontroller -f` or a similar command.

-## Creating a new release

-Release is created by starting the Azure DevOps release pipeline.
-Follow the instructions documented in the pipeline itself.